-The Company places the highest priority to deliver long-term value and sustainable returns to its shareholders.
+The Company places the highest priority on delivery of long-term value and sustainable returns to its shareholders.
 The Report also includes information relating to the performance of the Company and its subsidiaries based locally and internationally.
 The focus of the Report is on the main businesses which have a material impact on the achievement of the long-term sustainability.
+The Company acknowledges that its unique character, having all of its ships trade all over the world, most of which are flying the Royal Thai flag, obliges it to act as the country's ambassador to the world, and the Company takes this responsibility very seriously.

-The Company is committed to conducting business under Good Corporate Governance principles; doing business ethically and striving for the betterment of society and the environment.
-The Company acknowledges that its unique character, having all of its ships trade all over the world flying the Royal Thai flag, obliges it to act as the country's ambassador to the world, and the Company takes this responsibility very seriously.
+The Company's previous report for 2013, published on 24th February 2014, was made pursuant to the GRI G3 guidelines.
+For the year 2014, this Sustainability Report is the third such Report to be included in the Annual Report, to present the Company's performance in terms of economic, environmental, social and sustainable governance to create a balanced combination as a socially responsible company.
+Through this approach, the Company strives to create added value for stakeholders by complying with all applicable regulations and carrying out its business activities according to its vision and core values.
+In executing its business strategies and achieving its performance targets, the Company gives the highest regard to transparency, accountability, responsibility, independence and fairness.

-The Company's previous report for 2012, published on 21 February 2013, was not made pursuant to the GRI guidelines.
-For the year 2013, this Sustainability Report is the 2nd such Report to be included in the Annual Report, to present the Company's performance in material aspects under economic, environmental and social categories.
-Further information on the Company's Corporate Governance, risk management and mitigation strategies, all of which are part of Sustainability, can be found in the relevant chapters under the Corporate Governance Report, Internal Controls and Significant Risk Factors sections of this Annual Report.
+Further information on the Company's Corporate Governance, risk management and mitigation strategies, all of which are part of the Company's sustainability measures, can be found in the relevant chapters under the Board of Directors' Report, Corporate Governance Report, Internal Controls and Significant Risk Factors sections of this Annual Report.

-This edition of Sustainability Report is the first one to use the reporting principles and framework of GRI G3, Application Level C in terms of materiality, stakeholder engagements, sustainability context, completeness, accuracy and comparability.
-This Report addresses activities and data that fall within the Company's financial year for the period from 1st January to 31st December 2013.
+This edition of the Sustainability Report is the first one to use the reporting principles and framework of GRI G4 'in accordance' reporting at the Core level, in terms of materiality, stakeholder engagements, sustainability context, completeness, accuracy and comparability.
+This Report addresses activities and data that fall within the Company's financial year for the period from 1st January to 31st December 2014.